sagjig/sitor-a/README.md

 4. Enter the directory you just cloned with `cd sitor-a`.
 5. Run program with `python3 sitor-a.py` For help, run `python3 sitor-a.py -h`.

 For normal operation, you will need another station broadcasting a SITOR-A message relayed via your computer's sound card.
-This is so that the program can recieve the ACK messages sent after ever three bytes.
-This is inherent to the operation of SITOR-A, and is how it performs error-correction.
+This is inherent to the operation of SITOR-A, and is how it performs ARQ error correction.
+For the uninitiated, ARQ (Automatic Repeat reQuest) essentially has the sender pause every few bytes, so the next station can either ACKnowledge receipt of those characters, or ask the sender to repeat those bytes.
+In SITOR-A, this is done every

 If you just care about making the transmission/getting the sound of the transmission, run the program with the parameter `--no-ack`.
 This disables the ACK checking.